 Figure 4.
-Panel (a) plots the mean sediment flux for different values of the Péclet number $Pe = V^2/(2k_D D)$, characterizing the relative significance of particle velocity fluctuations during motion.
-Plotted lines show the analytical result (21), while the points are Monte Carlo simulations.
-Panel (b) displays the evolution of the flux distribution (18) across observation times.
+Panel (a) plots the mean sediment flux for different values of the Péclet number $Pe = V^2/(2k_D D)$, characterizing the relative significance of particle velocity fluctuations during motion of the flux distribution (18) across observation times.
 The flux is normalized by the prediction $q_0 = E\ell$ of the Einstein model.
 In panel (a), the convergence time of the mean flux is controlled by attributes of individual particle motions.
 In all cases, the mean flux converges for $T \gg 1/(k_D Pe)$, as expected by Eq.
 (22).
-The overdamped approximation (22) cannot account for timescales $T \ll \gamma^{-1}$, as indicated by the discrepancy between numerical and analytical calculations.
+The overdamped approximation (22) cannot account for timescales $T \ll \gamma^{-1}$, as indicated by the discrepancy Discrepancies between numerical simulations and analytical calculations emerge for timescales $T \ll \gamma^{-1}$, indicating that the overdamped approximation cannot account for this "acceleration phase" period.
+A plateau emerges at intermediate times when velocity fluctuations are strong ($Pe \ll 1$).
+This plateau is likely associated with particles whose displacements lag behind due to diffusion "catching up" to other crossing grains.
 In panel (b), the Einstein limit $F(q|T) = \delta(q - E\ell)$ is approached as the observation time T grows.
 Stronger velocity fluctuations (smaller Pe) slow the convergence.
+In all plots, Pe is modified by changing D, while all other parameters are held constant.